Reductive quotients of klt singularities: Preliminaries

 where $v_{\rho}\in N$ is the primitive generator of the ray $\rho$, and $\mu(v)$ is the smallest integer $r\in \zz_{>0}$ such that $rv\in N$, see e.g.~\cite[Prop.~3.14]{PS11}.
-In these terms, one can express the canonical class of occuring $\TT$-varieties as follows (see e.g.~Theorem 3.21 of \emph{loc.~cit.})
+In these terms, one can express the canonical class of the $\TT$-varieties occuring in the above discussion as follows (see e.g.~Theorem 3.21 of \emph{loc.~cit.}).

 \begin{proposition} With the same notation as before, the canonical class of the $\TT$-variety $\widetilde{X} = \widetilde{X}(\D)$ is

 where $K_{Y}:= \sum_{Z}K_{Y, Z} Z$ is a canonical divisor of $Y$ and $\sigma$ is the tail-cone of $\D$.
 Furthermore, the canonical class of the $\TT$-variety $X = X(\D)$ is